Background pattern

 Pregnancy and breastfeeding

-If you are pregnant, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medication.
+If you are pregnant, think you may be pregnant, or are planning to have a baby, ask your doctor for advice before taking this medicine.

-Driving and operating machines
+Driving and using machines

 Paxlovid contains lactose

-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult your doctor before taking this medicine.

 Paxlovid contains sodium

-The nirmatrelvir and ritonavir tablets contain less than 1 mmol of sodium (23 mg) per dose; this is, essentially “sodium-free”.
+The nirmatrelvir and ritonavir tablets contain less than 1 mmol of sodium (23 mg) per dose; this is essentially “sodium-free”.

-3. How to Take Paxlovid
+3. How to take Paxlovid

 If you take more Paxlovid than you should